markbattistella/SwiftDataPreviewer/README.md

 ## Licence

-`SwiftDataPreviewKit` is available under the MIT licence.
+`SwiftDataPreviewer` is available under the MIT licence.
 See the LICENCE file for more details.